This post contains affiliate links. If you buy through these links, I may earn a small commission.

 Once we got their hedge dealt with, we loaded up the trimmings.
 We only needed a small amount really in order to start our own hedge.

 So we took the excess off to the compost pile at the landfill and brought the rest home.

 Preparing a Nursery Bed for Shrub Cuttings

 To me there is not point in preparing the whole hedge planting area, so it is ready to receive the cuttings.

 I used a nursery bed; it makes it a lot easier for the first year.

 A nursery bed is just an area (say 6 x 8 feet) to hold your cuttings for the short term.
-Let them live close together in a small bed and it makes life easier for you.
+Let the laurel leaves live close together in a small bed and it makes life easier for you.

-Pssst…did you know you can make your own rooting hormone using willow?
+Here’s how you can make your own rooting hormone using willow

 How to Take a Cutting from a Shrub